 Reverse proxy

 A reverse proxy is a server that sits between the end-user requesting information from a site and the VIP application serving the content.
-VIP only recommends using a proxy if the application or policy requirements make one necessary.
+VIP only recommends using a proxy if it is absolutely necessary due to application or policy requirements.

 There are technical requirements and considerations to take into account before beginning to set up a reverse proxy.

-- Some reverse proxy configurations can restrict VIP’s ability to support and troubleshoot when needed.
-Documenting the details of a reverse proxy architecture and configuration in the
+- Will restrict VIP’s ability to provide support and add complexity to troubleshooting issues.
+To improve VIP Support’s ability to help and respond more quickly, document the details of a reverse proxy architecture and configuration in the

 /docs